About Housing Benefit and How to Apply

-If you have been asked to provide evidence for your claim, please email your evidence to firstname.lastname@example.org or post it to Housing Benefit, PO Box 238, Newport, PO30 9FP
+If you have been asked to provide evidence for your claim, you can submit it to us by using the 'Upload my Evidence' option from the Customer Portal or post it to Housing Benefit, PO Box 238, Newport, PO30 9FP

 If you are having difficulty supplying evidence for your claim, please call the Housing Benefit team on 01983 823950 for advice.

 Universal Credit is a new type of financial support provided by the Department for Work and Pensions, which includes money for your rent, for people of working age who are looking for work or on a low income.

 You can no longer apply for Housing Benefit unless you meet one of the following conditions: